 It’s important for mentors to really understand why they got involved with mentoring and what they’d like to get from the experience.
 This way they have a personal stake in the relationship besides their mentee’s development.

 Think of mentoring as a personal learning and development experience, with the opportunity for mentors to develop their coaching and leadership skills.

-As a programme leader you should encourage mentors to engage with learning resources and training, particularly if they are a first time mentor.
+As a program leader, you should encourage mentors to engage with learning resources and training, particularly if they are first-time mentors.
 Encourage them to identify areas they want to work on, and to set goals for themselves.

 Effective mentoring requires participants to feel comfortable with being open and vulnerable with each other.
 Momentum can be lost when they don’t feel comfortable sharing what they’ve learnt, or what they struggle with.

 Mentors’ stories of personal development can inspire mentees, and encourage them to open up.
-They should also establish confidentiality and boundaries, ensure that mentoring sessions are a safe space, with no hidden agenda.
+They should also establish confidentiality and boundaries, and ensure that mentoring sessions are a safe space, with no hidden agenda.
 A space where they can be open and honest with each other.
-The more open, the easier it is to get to the root of an issue and make progress.
+The more open things are, the easier it is to get to the root of an issue and make progress.

-Mentoring is a two way relationship, and it’s a common misconception that the mentor does all the work.
-At Guider we believe in mentee led mentoring, and so the mentees select a relevant mentor for them and drive the relationship, such as leading on booking sessions and setting an agenda.
-This instils the responsibility in the mentee from the onset of the mentoring relationship, setting a precedent for them to keep up the momentum.
+Mentoring is a two-way relationship, and it’s a common misconception that the mentor does all the work.
+At Guider, we believe in mentee-led mentoring, and so the mentees select a relevant mentor for them and drive the relationship, such as leading on booking sessions and setting an agenda.
+This instils responsibility in the mentee from the onset of the mentoring relationship, setting a precedent for them to keep up the momentum.